Deelowtrayne/simple-graphql-crud-app/README.md

-# simple-grapql-crud-app
+# simple-grapql-app

-A simple graphQL crud webapp with express
+A simple graphQL CRUD webapp with express